 Until you reach a gate where you will walk to Ditchling Beacon.

 Walk to Ditchling Beacon

 As you walk through the gates to Ditchling Beacon, you will be greeted with vast incredible views down to the villages.
 There were a few people sat down taking in the sights, with their bicycles laying next to them.

 Fun fact 1: Ditchling Beacon is the 3rd highest point in the South Downs.
 Ok, third doesn’t sound that impressive, but it is the 1st highest point in East Sussex.
 There, it wins at something.

 Fun fact 2: It is a well known cycle challenge route and is part of the official London to Brighton bike ride.

-Continuing along the trail, you will have views of the villages down the hill to your left, and the rolling hills of the downs to your right.
+Walk past Ditchling along the trail, where you will have views of the villages down the hill to your left, and the rolling hills of the downs to your right.
 You will also pass by plenty of South Downs Way signage, just so you know you are on the right track.

 When you reach a hairpin bend, take the right one, continuing along the ridge.